awsdocs/amazon-eks-user-guide/doc_source/associate-service-account-role.md

       EOF
       kubectl apply -f my-service-account.yaml
       ```
-**Important**
-Before [using the service account with a Pod](pod-configuration.md), the service account that you created must be bound to an existing Kubernetes `role`, or `clusterrole` that includes the Kubernetes permissions that you require for the service account\.
-For more information, see [Using RBAC Authorization](https://kubernetes.io/docs/reference/access-authn-authz/rbac/) in the Kubernetes documentation\.

    1. Set your AWS account ID to an environment variable with the following command\.